Topological Superconducting States and Quasiparticle Transport on Kagome Lattice

-For another spin-singlet pairing SC, we are here consider a chiral d+id-wave SC.
+In the absence of spin-orbit coupling, the phase diagrams of the superconducting states are divided into two regions.
+For $\mu \in [-0.1,0]$, the normal states are insulators, and thus, topological superconducting states do not exist.
+For $\mu\in \left(\left.0,0.1\right]\right.$, topological superconducting states exist, and the thermal Hall conductivity curves of different superconducting pairing symmetry states are qualitatively distinct.
+The Chern number contributed by the $ s $-wave pairing state’s SC term is 0, whereas that contributed by the $ d \pm $i$ d $-wave pairing} For another spin-singlet pairing SC, we are here consider a chiral $ d $+i$ d $-wave SC.
 This kind of SC has an angular-momentum two times faster than the rotation speed of $ \mathbf{k} $ vector.
 One of the simple methods to construct such a gap function $ \Delta_{d+id}(\mathbf{k}) $ on the lattice model is transforming a real-space effective Hamiltonian to $ \mathbf{k} $-space.
 The real-space Hamiltonian can be written as

 where $ \Delta({i\alpha,j\alpha})=\Delta e^{i2\theta_{i\alpha,j\alpha}} $ is the SC gap function which depends on sublattice of the unit cell. $ \theta_{ij} $ is the angle between vector $ \mathbf{e}_x $ and $ \mathbf{e}_{i\alpha,j\alpha}=\mathbf{r}_{i\alpha}-\mathbf{r}_{j\alpha} $, and the double-angle phase represent the $ l=2 $ angular momentum of d-wave.